-This guide provides an overview of the sources relating to the topic of estate history held in the Special Collections and Archives department at the Glucksman Library.
+This guide provides an overview of the sources relating to the topic of estate and family history held in the Special Collections and Archives department at the Glucksman Library.

-It outlines the various types of archival and printed material relating to estate history held at UL, and suggests other archive services and online resources which may be of interest to researchers.
+It outlines the various types of archival and printed material relating to estate and family history held at UL, and suggests other archive services and online resources which may be of interest to researchers.

 The department holds only archival records relating to particular Munster families and estates.
 It does not hold general genealogical records.
 Read more here.

 A number of our archival collections contain material relating to the history of several Munster families and their estates.

 Landed estates held their property for a very long time and produced a large quantity of a variety of written material.
 This provides a rich resource for students of virtually every aspect of history.
 It is important to note, however, that the type and nature of information estate collections contain is linked to two factors: the activities on the estate and the lands associated with it on the one hand, and the lives and activities of the families who owned it on the other.
 While some items, such as leases, maps, surveys, and accounts can be found among most estate papers, no two collections are exactly the same.